Azathothas/Stars/README.md

 - [akuhnet/wqemu](https://github.com/akuhnet/wqemu)
 - [alpinelinux/alpine-make-rootfs](https://github.com/alpinelinux/alpine-make-rootfs) – Make customized Alpine Linux rootfs (base image) for containers
 - [amrsa1/Android-Emulator-image](https://github.com/amrsa1/Android-Emulator-image) – The use of this Docker image simplifies the process of running an Android emulator within a Docker container
+- [amwalding/wireshark_profiles](https://github.com/amwalding/wireshark_profiles) – Here is my Wireshark Profiles repository.
+These ZIP files contain profiles that can be added to your Wireshark configuration to speed up troubleshooting and packet analysis in Wireshark.
+Please support my work - see the readme.
 - [anasfanani/Magisk-Tailscaled](https://github.com/anasfanani/Magisk-Tailscaled) – Magisk/KernelSU module for running Tailscale on rooted Android devices.
 The easiest, most secure way to use WireGuard and 2FA.
 - [anasfik/flutter-spy](https://github.com/anasfik/flutter-spy) – Explore, analyze, and gain valuable data & insights from reverse engineered Flutter apps.
 - [angela-d/brain-dump](https://github.com/angela-d/brain-dump) – Cheat sheets, customizations and configurations I use across multiple systems.